c0dejump/wcDetect/README.md

 ## Informations

-if you want to test the script:
+If you want to test the script:
 - https://portswigger.net/web-security/web-cache-deception

 To retrieve the session cookie quickly and easily:
 - https://cookie-editor.com/

+If you want to add payloads or other items
+- modules/payloads.py